 However, some projects using pendulum are still compatible with Python 2.7, and I would like them to use the new features and improvements provided by this major version.

-With all of this in my mind, it was decided that the 2.x releases will be the last to support Python 2.7, the 3.x releases will only support Python 3.6+.
+releases will only support Python 3.6+.
 Also, pendulum 2.0 will not provide the C extensions for Python 2.7.

-It’s important to note that this does not change anything for the 1.x versions which will still receive new bugfix releases.
+versions which will still receive new bugfix releases.
 Both branches will coexist and a 1.5 version will be released with deprecation warnings to ease the transition.

-But, and this is the most important, start putting pendulum<2.0.0 in your dependency files to avoid things breaking when the new major version will be released.
+in your dependency files to avoid things breaking when the new major version will be released.

 Improve ISO 8601 support